U.S. judge refuses to dismiss NHL ex-players' concussion lawsuit

 “It is time for the NHL to be held accountable for deliberately ignoring and concealing the risks of repeated head impacts, and finally provide security and care to retired players whom the league has depended on for its success,” they said.

+In a statement, the NHL said: While we would have hoped for a different result on this motion, we understand that the case is at a relatively early stage, and there will be ample opportunity for us to establish our defenses as the discovery process progresses.”

-The NHL declined to comment on the ruling.
-The league had argued in part that the lawsuit should be dismissed because of issues of timing and jurisdiction, saying too much time had passed since the players suffered the injuries.
+The league has argued in part that the lawsuit should be dismissed because of issues of timing and jurisdiction, saying too much time had passed since the players suffered the injuries.